werberth/knn-implementation/kNN Implementation using only Python/README.md

 ## Additional Information

 ### Total
-- Number of samples: 306<br>
+- Number of samples: 306
-- Number of Samples of Label 1: 225<br>
+- Number of Samples of Label 1: 225
-- Number of Samples of Label 2: 81<br>
+- Number of Samples of Label 2: 81
 - Proportion of the dataset to include in the train split: *60%* (0.6)

 ### Train Samples
-- Number of samples: 183<br>
+- Number of samples: 183
-- Number of Samples of Label 1: 132<br>
+- Number of Samples of Label 1: 132
-- Number of Samples of Label 2: 51<br>
+- Number of Samples of Label 2: 51

 ### Test Samples
 - Number of samples: 123
+- Number of Samples of Label 1: 93
+- Number of Samples of Label 2: 30

+## Results
+- Total of hits: 93
+- Number of hits (Percentage): **75.61%**